 Management and Board Oversight

-The conservative use of BOLI depends on effective senior management and board oversight and administration.
+The conservative use of Bank Owned Life Insurance (BOLI) depends on effective senior management and board oversight and administration.
 Regardless of an institution’s financial capacity and risk profile, the board must understand the complex risk characteristics of the institution’s insurance holdings and the role this asset is intended to play in the institution’s overall business strategy.
 Although the board may delegate decision-making authority related to purchases of BOLI to senior management, the board remains ultimately responsible for ensuring that the purchase and holding of BOLI is consistent with conservative banking practices.